 The Company's contributions to the Global Share Ownership Plan ("GSOP") (refer to note 14(d)), are expensed as incurred.
 Under the GSOP, subject to certain conditions, the Company will match a percentage of an employee's eligible contributions to certain maximums.
-All contributions are used by the plan's trustee to purchase MFC common shares in the open market.
+All contributions are used by the plan's trustee to purchase MFC common shares in the open market on behalf of participating employees.